 Additionally, garbage collectors suffer the most injuries to their lower back and are plagued with fractured feet, bruised knees and torn hands from picking up so many cans as well.
 The risk of needle sticks and exposure to infectious diseases is a particular concern on routes near medical facilities.
 When picking up garbage, the workers get needle sticks quite often.
 Although if it is illegal to dump medical waste in trash cans by the public, this is a rather common violation due to the higher cost of proper medical waste disposal.

-Contact Us for Help with Your Essential Worker Accident Claim
+Contact Us for Help with Your Sanitation Accident Claim

-If you or someone that you love is an essential worker who has been injured in an accident, the attorneys at The Law Offices of Michael S. Lamonsoff, PLLC are skilled in all of the issues and nuances that have arisen in these types of cases because of COVID-19.
+If you or someone that you love is a sanitation worker who has been injured in an accident, the attorneys at The Law Offices of Michael S. Lamonsoff, PLLC are skilled in all of the issues and nuances that have arisen in these types of cases.
 We will immediately move to preserve and protect your rights to compensation.
 Contact the experienced sanitation worker injury attorneys in NYC at the Law Offices of Michael S. Lamonsoff, PLLC, to find out what your rights are and let us take the necessary action on your behalf.
 We litigate every case aggressively, so that you can concentrate on recovery.